bigfoothq/clada/cdd_future.md

 #### the [test -> code] process

+    how does this execute.test.ts look?  is it faithfully adhereing to its cov?  think closely and critically and incrementally

     we need to write the parse.js file for the edit component.  do not use any shared code. brainstorm first.  dont write any code yet
         (give it the complete file tree)